 With Anova, sous vide cooking is simple.
 All you need to get started is a pot or large container to hold water, heavy duty bags, a few clips, and your Anova Precision® Cooker, of course!

 The key to sous vide cooking is the “sous vide” (or “under vacuum”) part of the equation.
 Vacuum sealing foods prevents evaporation and allow for the most efficient transfer energy from the water to the food.
 To do so, simply place your seasoned food in a plastic bag and remove all of the surrounding air to create a vacuum seal.
 There are three ways to create this seal:

 Use a vacuum sealer and specially designed bags.
-Foodsaver is a common, and affordable, brand.
-Anova has also introduced a powerful line of sealers with features that allow for a stronger suction and seal, and even seal moist foods and liquids.
+Anova has a powerful line of sealers with features that allow for a stronger suction and seal, and even seal moist foods and liquids.

 Anova Precision™ Vacuum Sealers

 Use the “water immersion” method.
 Place the food in a zipper lock bag or re-usable silicone bag and slowly lower the bagged food into a bowl of water, letting the pressure of the water press air through the top of the bag.
 Once most of the air is out of the bag, carefully seal it just above the water line.

 You can also sous vide certain foods in glass canning jars.
 While we don’t recommend using jars for meats or bulky vegetables, they make fabulous vessels for cooking beans, grains, and desserts like custards or cakes.
 You can learn more about sous vide cooking in jars on our blog.